Your Divi website will have cached versions of your pages stored so that your website can load faster.

 - Caches can corrupt, leading to misbehavior and errors.

 WordPress and Divi sites are also prone to cache issues.
-Despite cache’s benefit of improved performance, it also poses many issues, including malfunctioning, blocking sites not to display updated sites, and causing errors due to corrupted caches.
+Despite the cache’s benefit of improved performance, it also poses many issues, including malfunctioning, blocking sites not to display updated sites, and causing errors due to corrupted caches.

 The solution to all of these is to “clear the cache.”